kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 3. Initialize the framework by calling the createInstance method as shown below.<br/>
 ***In the App Delegate’s application:didFinishLaunchingWithOptions***<br/>
 `
-[TSMobileAnalytics createInstanceWithCPID:@"2383" applicationName:@"mobil.sifo-test" trackPanelist:YES keychainAccessGroup:@"mo.dyna.TSMobileAnalyticsIntegration"];
+[TSMobileAnalytics createInstanceWithCPID:@"2383" applicationName:@"mobil.sifo-test" trackPanelist:YES keychainAccessGroup:nil];

 `<br/><br/>